02 May, 2026

 Where is "The Handbook for the Recently Adult?"

-It would arrive discreetly in unmarked packaging.
-Perhaps slipped under the door at midnight on your birthday in a tasteful, intimidating binder.
+To heck with the stoic courier!
+Perhaps its arrival is even more discreet—slipped under your door at midnight on your birthday in a tasteful, intimidating binder.

 Chapter 1: Your Parents Are Now Mortal.